DETAILED ACTION

 With respect to claim 6, modified Wang teaches the P-type doped microcrystalline silicon layer comprises P-type doped microcrystalline silicon semiconductor film and has a thickness of 1 to 20 nm.
 Paragraphs 36, 37 and 53.
 As per the MPEP, "where the claimed ranges overlap or lie inside ranges disclosed by the prior art a prima facie case of obviousness exists."
 MPEP 2144.05(I) (internal citation omitted).

-With respect to claims 7, 8 and 9, modified Wang teaches the first and second transparent conductive layers are indium tin oxide transparent conductive films and comprises indium elements in an amount of 90% by weight and tin elements in an amount of 10% by weight.
-Stubbs, Abstract and Paragraphs 28 and 33.
+With respect to claims 7 and 8, modified Wang teaches the first and second transparent conductive layers are tin-doped indium oxide films.
+Matsuura, Page 7, Fifth paragraph.
 Modified Wang further teaches the thickness of the ITO is 50 to 150 nm.
 Wang, Paragraph 55.
 As per the MPEP, "where the claimed ranges overlap or lie inside ranges disclosed by the prior art a prima facie case of obviousness exists."
 MPEP 2144.05(I) (internal citation omitted).

 With respect to claim 15, modified Wang teaches a photovoltaic assembly in the form of a photovoltaic module comprising the heterojunction battery of claim 1.
 Paragraph 97.

-With respect to claim 16, modified Wang teaches the main grid line electrode (700) formed on the local reduction layer has a diameter of 20 to 60 micrometers.
+With respect to claim 16, modified Wang teaches the local reduction layer is formed to correspond to the main grid line, meaning it has the same width as that of the main grid line electrode.
+Matsuura, Page 4, Third paragraph and Tsai, Paragraph 19.
+Wang also teaches main grid line electrode (700) has a diameter of 20 to 60 micrometers.
 Figure 2 and Paragraphs 13 and 72.
-The local reduction layer (600) has the same width as that of the main grid line electrode, meaning the local reduction layer has a width of 20 to 60 micrometers, wherein the width is interpreted to be the widest point of the grid line at its diameter.
+In this case, the width of the local reduction layer is interpreted to be the widest point of the grid line at its diameter.
 As per the MPEP, "where the claimed ranges overlap or lie inside ranges disclosed by the prior art a prima facie case of obviousness exists."
 MPEP 2144.05(I) (internal citation omitted).

 With respect to claim 18, modified Wang teaches the first intrinsic amorphous silicon layer comprises an undoped amorphous silicon semiconductor film and has a thickness of 1 to 20 nm.
 Paragraphs 76 and 77.
 As per the MPEP, "where the claimed ranges overlap or lie inside ranges disclosed by the prior art a prima facie case of obviousness exists."
 MPEP 2144.05(I) (internal citation omitted).